DHTMLX/docs-spreadsheet/docs/api/spreadsheet_getvalue_method.md

 const cellValue = spreadsheet.getValue("sheet1!A2"); //-> 25000
 ~~~

-where *sheet1* is the name of the tab.
+where `sheet1` is the name of the tab.

-In case the name of the tab isn't specified, the method will return the value(s) of the cell(s) from the active tab.
+If the name of the tab isn't specified, the method returns the value(s) of the cell(s) from the active tab.
 :::